timothyasp/nova-color-field/README.md

 # Laravel Nova Color Field

+Now works with Laravel Nova v4!

+---

+If you still are using Nova v1-v3, use v1.0.4 of this field.

 Dead simple Laravel Nova Color field.
 Includes a color picker from the `vue-color` component.

 ### Details Page